How to choose a cloud management platform (CMP)

 In short, a CMP can optimize costs and resources, increase observability, enhance security, and govern deployment processes.

-What to look for in a cloud management platform
+Choosing a cloud management platform

 If you’re looking for a CMP, you’ll need to decide on an end goal.
 Do you want to optimize costs (including both cloud spend and on-prem costs) or are you looking for seamless deployment of solutions?
 Do you want the ability to spin up a secondary environment with a different cloud provider?
 There are many solutions on the market that provide different capabilities.